margaridapmendes/Master-Projects/README.md

 # Master in Business Analytics and Big Data Projects
-Here you will find the projects develop for some courses, included in my master's degree framework.
+Here you will find the projects develop for some of the courses included in my Big Data master's degree.